Tax Benefits for Employment of Returnees and Foreigners

 The start of 2020, now slowly coming to its end, has announced many possible tax benefits for the economy and innovations in the Republic of Serbia.
 Even before the beginning of 2020, all-encompassing reforms to the economy in the Republic of Serbia called measures for innovative development of the economy have been announced.
-The one that was mentioned most often was the drawing of young foreign experts to Serbia by facilitating their employment, as well as granting a life standard to our students who are returnees from abroad.
+The one that was mentioned most often was the drawing of young foreign experts to Serbia by facilitating their employment, as well as granting a standard of living to our students who are returnees from abroad.

 By the end of 2019, Law on Amendments to Tax on Income Law and Law on Amendments to Law on Statutory Insurance Contributions (hereinafter: Laws) was passed, when the announced project of Serbian returnee experts from abroad and drawing of foreign experts had got a normative formulation.

 Provisions of the Law on estimated benefits for employing returnees from abroad and foreigners in Serbia have officially begun being enforced on March 1, 2020.
-However, there are certain ambiguities that call into question the enforcement of the whole legal institute; thus, the enforcement of these regulations is called into question even 6 months after its enforcement!
-The announced statutory law which would solve the ambiguities and more precisely regulate the conditions for the fulfillment of these beneficial measures has not been passed yet.
+However, there are certain ambiguities that call into question the enforcement of the entire legal institute; thus, the enforcement of these regulations is called into question even 6 months after its enforcement!
+The announced statutory law which would resolve the ambiguities and more precisely regulate the conditions for the fulfillment of these beneficial measures has not been passed yet.

 The dilemma remains – to whom do these benefits actually apply?
 Who is considered to be a newly settled party – only local returnees from abroad, or foreign experts, as it was announced beforehand?